beemesh/beemesh.io/README.md

 ## Architecture
 ![BeeMesh Binary](assets/img/prototype.png)

 BeeMesh prioritises connectivity and dissolves clustering in its present form.
 Removing the infrastructure clustering eliminates the scaling limits.
-This favours today's service and data-centric security concepts, life cycle and reduces the administrative efforts.
+This favours today's security concepts, life cycle and reduces the administrative efforts.

 A Kademlia based DHT peer to peer mesh has been alive since 2005.
 Measurements from the year 2013 show a volume of 10 to 25 million subscribers with a daily volatility of around 10 million.
 The peer to peer mesh naturally prefers participiants beeing alive for longer over newer entrants.